heilcheng/heilcheng/README.md

 - Getting familiar with GitHub, starting from simple projects

 ## :zap: Fun fact
+- I love playing FIFA and Fall Guys, lol
-- Wanted to get into law school and be a criminal barrister in Hong Kong actually.
-Got LLB offers but turned them down.
+- Wanted to get into law school and be a criminal barrister.
+Got LLB offers but turned them down due to the current situation in Hong Kong